omarelmalak/AILabInc/README.md

 # AILabInc
-An application of multiple AI models to improve the effectiveness and efficiency of student exam score prediction using mock Khan Academy data for training.
+An application of multiple AI models to improve the effectiveness and efficiency (using Principle Component Analysis [PCA]) of student exam score prediction using mock Khan Academy data for training.